Getting the Most Out of the EA Fair

 Students can speak to education abroad advisers, representatives from the Penn State University Park academic colleges, and national and international global partners.
 Representatives from Penn State Student Aid and other service representatives are also available for questions.

 Students should aim to gather as much information as possible, from as many programs as possible to begin to narrow down which global experience will be the best fit.
 Students should not expect to select their program at the Education Abroad Fair; this is an opportunity to gather information, ask basic questions, and identify resources available.
 With over 1300 attendees, the EA Fair can often seem overwhelming.
 It is important to remember that you can later bring specific questions to an education abroad adviser in an individual appointment after collecting general information at the Education Abroad Fair.

 There are many things you can do both before and during the Education Abroad Fair in order to make the most out of the experience.

 Before the Education Abroad Fair

-- Look through the Penn State approved programs on the Education Abroad Fair website
+- Look through the Penn State-approved programs on the program search page

 - Make a list of questions that you would like to ask the EA Fair representatives